sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 - For each temporary variable that X reads from, we must include loads before the instruction to load these variables from their stack locations
 - For the temporary variable that X writes to, we must include a store after the instruction to store this variable to its appropriate stack location

-These conditions led us to implement functions for each RISCV instruction object - one to return the list of abstract temps that the instruction reads from, and one to return the list of abstract temps that the instruction writes to.
+These conditions led us to implement functions for each RISC-V instruction object - one to return the list of abstract temps that the instruction reads from, and one to return the list of abstract temps that the instruction writes to.
 Knowing these for each instruction would allow us to determine where to place surrounding instructions to shuttle temps on and off the stack.

-Now, we iterate through each RISCV instruction and get the list of abstract temps that it reads from and writes to.
+Now, we iterate through each RISC-V instruction and get the list of abstract temps that it reads from and writes to.
 For each of the abstract temps that the instruction reads from, we use our mapper to look through the dictionary and find the stack offsets for each.
-Before this instruction, we add loads from these stack offsets into our RISCV registers.
-Then we perform the operation in the instruction, being sure to replace the abstract temps that are read from with the RISCV registers that we just loaded into.
+Before this instruction, we add loads from these stack offsets into our RISC-V registers.
+Then we perform the operation in the instruction, being sure to replace the abstract temps that are read from with the RISC-V registers that we just loaded into.
 Now that the abstract temps in the instruction that we read from are taken care of, we move on to writes.
-We look at the abstract temp we write to, and replace that in the instruction with the next available RISCV register we haven't used for the reads yet.
-We then find using the mapper the stack location of this destination variable and we add an instruction after the operation that performs a store from the destination RISCV register into the appropriate stack offset the mapper gave us.
+We look at the abstract temp we write to, and replace that in the instruction with the next available RISC-V register we haven't used for the reads yet.
+We then find using the mapper the stack location of this destination variable and we add an instruction after the operation that performs a store from the destination RISC-V register into the appropriate stack offset the mapper gave us.

-Doing this for each RISCV instruction gives us executable assembly that is complete without any abstract temps besides dealing with function calls/arguments and calling conventions.
+Doing this for each RISC-V instruction gives us executable assembly that is complete without any abstract temps besides dealing with function calls/arguments and calling conventions.

 ## Calling Conventions